 Ailments Covered Under Social Security Disability (SSDI & SSI)

-Social security disability benefits are a great aid to Americans who are sick, injured and/or disabled.
-Administered by the Social Security Administration (SSA), these benefits arrive in the form of regular, monthly payments.
+Social Security disability (“SSD”) benefits are a great aid to Americans who are sick, injured, and/or disabled.
+Administered by the Social Security Administration (SSA), these benefits arrive in the form of regular monthly payments.

 What does the Blue Book contain?

-The Blue Booklist gets updated at regular intervals, and as of the latest 2020 version, the conditions covered are:
+The Blue Book list is updated at regular intervals and as of the latest 2020 version, the conditions covered are:

 - Cancer Treatments